mwerezak/sphinx-lang/README.md

 variadic_fun("red", "blue", "green")  # prints "red" then "blue" then "green"

 # Note: named arguments are not supported.
+It may be added in the future.
 # You can pass an anonymous object instead.
 configure_something({ option1: true, option2: false })

 # Argument unpacking and wrapping decorators